thealphadollar/Nephos/docs/Dependencies.md

 ### APScheduler And SQLAlchemy
 [APScheduler](https://apscheduler.readthedocs.io/en/latest/), with SQLAlchemy jobstore, is used to manage the scheduling of the jobs.
 The [background scheduler](http://apscheduler.readthedocs.io/en/latest/modules/schedulers/background.html) from the module is used in Nephos; it stores jobs in a database permanently, and executes the tasks at designated time, all while running in the background.

+### google-api-python-client
+[Google python API](https://developers.google.com/api-client-library/python/) is used to handle all the interactions with Drive API to make uploads and share them with the emails provided.

+### oauth2client
+[OAuth2Client](https://github.com/google/oauth2client) handles all the authentication; we use flow method to authenticate with the google Drive.